benarnav/benarnav.github.io/posts/bytephase.md

   <figcaption>Tokens learned using the BPE algorithm</figcaption>
 </figure>

-The byte-pair encoding algorithm proposed by Sennrich et al. iteratively merges the most frequent pair of characters or character sequences, effectively learning a vocabulary of subword units.
+The byte-pair encoding algorithm proposed by Sennrich et al. iteratively merges the most frequent pair of characters or character sequences, learning a vocabulary of subword units.
 This approach allows the model to handle rare words and morphologically rich languages more effectively.
-The GPT-2 paper adapted this technique to operate directly on bytes rather than Unicode characters, introducing a clever twist: by processing raw bytes, the tokenizer can handle any string of text without the need for pre-processing, effectively creating a universal tokenizer.
-This byte-level BPE maintains the benefits of subword tokenization while eliminating issues with different encodings or languages, making it particularly well-suited for training large, multilingual language models.
+The GPT-2 paper adapted this technique to operate directly on bytes rather than Unicode or ASCII characters.
+This was a clever strategy: by processing raw bytes, the tokenizer can handle any string of text, in any writing system, without the need for pre-processing, effectively creating a universal tokenizer.
+This byte-level BPE maintains the benefits of subword tokenization while eliminating issues with different character encodings or languages, making it particularly well-suited for training large, multilingual language models.

 The BPE algorithm begins by splitting words into individual bytes and counting their frequencies.
 It then iteratively merges the most frequent adjacent pair of tokens, creating a new token from this pair, and adds it to the vocabulary.
-This process continues until a desired vocabulary size is reached or no more merges are possible, resulting in a final vocabulary of subword units that efficiently represents the training corpus.
+After a token is created, new pair frequencies are calculated and the most frequent pair is merged.
+This process continues until a desired vocabulary size is reached or no more merges are possible, resulting in a final vocabulary of full words or subword units that efficiently represents the training corpus.

-## C Implementation
+## bytephase: a C Implementation

 The core of `bytephase` is built around training the tokenizer to a target vocabulary and then encoding text into token IDs for use in LLM training and inference, both of which are implemented as C extensions of Python.
-A trie data structure for efficient storage and rapid lookup of tokens, which is crucial for high-speed encoding.
-The trie is constructed during the training phase or when a training file is loaded, while decoding operations are handled by a lookup table.

-This trie structure allows for `O(n)` time complexity for both insertion and search operations, where n is the length of the token.
-This is a significant improvement over naive string matching approaches, especially for large vocabularies.
+Aside from the speed gains from using C, I also worked to optimize elements of the algorithm to avoid what I saw as unnecessary and expensive work.

-Many BPE implementations recalculate byte-pair statistics for the entire training corpus after each merge step.
+Many existing BPE implementations recalculate byte-pair statistics for the entire training corpus after each merge step.
 This is highly inefficient and I instead update statistics on the fly as adjacent bytes are merged into a single token.
 Once we find a pair to be merged, there are a maximum of four operations required:

 Update left context (if exists):
 1. Decrement the frequency of the bigram formed by the left token and the first token of the pair.